YogPandya12/kdiff/docs/usage.md

-# kdiff User Guide
+# kdelta User Guide

-This guide provides detailed instructions on how to use `kdiff` to solve common Kubernetes configuration challenges.
+This guide provides detailed instructions on how to use `kdelta` to solve common Kubernetes configuration challenges.

 ## 🛠️ Installation